Pavan143Kundeti/Movie-Recommendation-System/DEPLOYMENT.md

 If you continue to experience issues:
 1. Check the Streamlit Cloud logs for detailed error messages
 2. Verify all dependencies are correctly specified
-3. Test the database connection locally first
+3. Test the database connection and recommender system locally first
+4. The app includes fallback systems for both database and recommendation functionality

 ---